vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

-2. Open Sql*Developer Click on Views--> reports
+2. Open Sql*Developer and click on Views--> Reports
 ![](images/viewReports.png)

 3. Under "User Defined Reports", Right click and select "Open Report".
 Open the xml file saved in step 1.
 ![](images/openReport.png)

 That is it.
 You have installed the In-Memory POC tool.
-Next, we we need to connect to the test environment.
+Next, we need to connect to the test environment.

-4. Ensure have a connection in Sql\*Developer as the user which is running the query.
-   To add a New Connection, you can click on the "+" icon on the upper left corner under connections window frame.
+4. Add a New Connection.
+Click on the "+" icon in the upper left corner under connections window frame.
     ![](images/newConnection.png)

-    You can add the connection information to connect.
-In our case, we will run Queries as SSB/Ora_DB4U user for service orclpdb.
+     We will run Queries as SSB/Ora_DB4U user for service orclpdb.
     ![](images/SSBconnection.png)
-    "Test" your connection and Click Save to save the connection alias.
+    Click the "Test" button and if successful click "Save" to save the connection alias.

-5. Next.
-We need to install some DB objects for the tool to work, we need to install the following objects.
-	*   global temporary table called run_stats
-	*   view called stats
-	*   Plsql package called runstats_pkg

- Expand the "User Defined report" --> "InMemory POC tool" and click "Load Runstats" and choose the connect you just created.
+5. Expand the "User Defined report" --> "InMemory POC tool" and click "Load Runstats" and choose the connection you just created.
 When you run it for the first time, you will get the following message displayed.

  ````
   As a sys user please grant access to following tables and run again